 Do you need your parenting choice(s) to be validated?
 If so, then you need to look within and be loving towards yourself.
 There is no need to choose guilt, it’s like drinking poison.
 When you start to love yourself and your choices, life will never be the same.

 Know and believe that you chose the best for you and your baby at the time — with what resources and information was available to you at the time.

 Below is a recent response from a fan’s question, which was: “I’m due to have my second c section this fall, I don’t plan on breastfeeding for more than a few days.
 Was it harder to heal afterwards without breastfeeding baby?
 Did it have more complications, was it harder to get back to normal?
 It’s made me worried.”

-I had to do A LOT of cleanup after angry women were firing left, right and centre, because others posted about the benefits of breastfeeding in response to the question (there were also some nasty comments on both sides).
+I had to do A LOT of cleanup after angry women were firing left, right and center, because others posted about the benefits of breastfeeding in response to the question (there were also some nasty comments on both sides).

 Wow!
 See, we can actually disagree, yet still have an interesting mother-to-mother conversation, where we don’t let our own reactions and assumptions get in the way.

 Assumptions, reactions, war… all based on our own triggers.
 You are an individual thinker who is in charge of your own feelings, thoughts and emotions.
 Just because someone thinks or does something differently, it doesn’t mean they are wrong.
 And they are most certainly are not an idiot because they don’t agree with you.